achristen/Meteobike/readme.md

 ![Images/IMG_arrangement](Images/IMG_arrangement.jpg)

+#### Placement of battery, Raspberry Pi and GPS

 You must place the Raspberry Pi on top of the altered foam then connect the battery cable to the Raspberry Pi under the altered foam where you cut out the half cubes.
+This way the Raspberry Pi is not touching the metal surface of the battery (which could lead to shortcuts and ultimately damage).

-The GPS can be placed into the front pocket.
+The GPS should be placed into the front pocket.
 Please make sure the antenna is facing up, this is to ensure a full connection with the satellites and a accurate track recorded.

 ![Images/IMG_baggps](Images/IMG_baggps.jpg)